Vulnerability Management Across CMMC, FedRAMP Rev5, and FedRAMP 20x

 • SI-2 (Flaw Remediation)

-What 3PAOs look for:
+What independent assessors look for:

 What FedRAMP 20x requires

-VDR evaluates every finding on three dimensions:
+VER evaluates every finding on three dimensions, and all three are MUST requirements:

 Key MUST requirements: